top of page

 PRACTICE JOURNAL INSTRUCTIONS AND IDEAS

-THIS SYSTEM IS A PRACTICE JOURNAL METHOD
+📚 THIS IS A PRACTICE JOURNAL METHOD

-BUILD A PRACTICE ROUTINE
+IF YOU HAVE TIME, BUILD A PRACTICE ROUTINE

 One of the best music practice systems is a timed routine.

-You need: A document to create the routine.
+You need: 📄 A document to create the routine.
 This is whatever you work best with - hand written, text on a computer, spreadsheet etc

 Here is an example of a 15 Minute Practice Routine: